 Actionable Remediation Guidance

-Post-testing discussions should include the following steps:
+Post-testing discussions should include these steps:

 The Role of Certified Ethical Hackers